 Safe System

-Assuming that people make mistakes, SS advocates a holistic approach based on a variety of multi-level measures to prevent deaths and serious injuries caused by these mistakes, which takes human vulnerability into account.
+Assuming that people make mistakes, the Safe System advocates a holistic approach based on a variety of multi-level measures to prevent deaths and serious injuries caused by those mistakes, which takes into account human vulnerability.

-SS, introduced by the Organisation for Economic Cooperation and Development (OECD) and the International Transport Forum (IFT) in 2008, pursues the same goals as ‘Vision Zero’ defined in 1997 by Sweden, has the premise that nobody should be killed or seriously injured as a result of a road crashes and starts from the following principles:
+The Safe System, introduced by the Organisation for Economic Cooperation and Development (OECD) and the International Transport Forum (ITF) in 2008, pursues the same objectives as the 'Vision Zero' defined in 1997 by Sweden, is based on the premise that no one should be killed or seriously injured as a result of a road accident, and starts from the following principles:

 People make mistakes that can lead to road crashes